-At 31 December 2020 the outstanding estimated liability of Delegated State Authorities in respect of claims under management by the SCA was €4,032m (2019: €3,633m), of which €3,031m (2019: €2,723m) was attributable to clinical claims and €1,001m (2019: €910m) to general claims.
+At 31 December 2021 the outstanding estimated liability of Delegated State Authorities in respect of claims under management by the SCA was €4,530m (2020: €4,032m), of which €3,409m (2020: €3,031m) was attributable to clinical claims and €1,121m (2020: €1,001m) to general claims.
 The estimated liability is calculated by reference to the ultimate cost of resolving each claim including all foreseeable costs such as settlement amounts, plaintiff legal costs and defence costs.
 The outstanding estimated liability is the total estimated liability less payments already made.
+The estimated liability does not include amounts for outstanding incurred but not reported (IBNR) estimates.

-In respect of relevant active clinical claims at 31 December 2020, the SCA has based its estimated liability on a real rate of return of 1% (2019: 1%) on claims for the cost of future care and 1.5% (2019: 1.5%) for future pecuniary loss.
+In respect of relevant active clinical claims at 31 December 2021, the SCA has based its estimated liability on a real rate of return of 1% (2020: 1%) on claims for the cost of future care and 1.5% (2020: 1.5%) for future pecuniary loss.